-- Unit 4.1 Introduction

-- Unit 4.2 Virtual memory basics
+Unit 4.2 Virtual memory basics

-- Unit 4.3 Types of virtual-memory management
+Unit 4.3 Types of virtual-memory management

-- Unit 4.4 Fast translation of addresses
+Unit 4.4 Fast translation of addresses

-- Unit 4.5 Accessing cache in virtual-memory systems
+Unit 4.5 Accessing cache in virtual-memory systems

-- Unit 4.6 Conclusions

-7. Activities, Units/Modules and Methodology Training Activity Methodology Related Competences ECTS Hours As Com Description Class Attendance (theory) [ON- SITE] Lectures BA05 CO09 1.36 34 N - Large-group classes mix the talk of the professors with short activities to reinforce the topics explained, mainly by solving exercises.
-If required by the sanitary situation, the classes may be given exclusively online.
-Class Attendance (practical) [ON- SITE] Combination of methods BA05 CO01 CO09 INS01 INS05 PER02 0.72 18 N - Small-group classes consist in practices where simulators are used to model and evaluate both pipelined processors and memory hierarchies.
+7. Activities, Units/Modules and Methodology Training Activity Methodology Related Competences (only degrees before RD 822/2021) ECTS Hours As Com Description Class Attendance (theory) [ON- Lectures BA05 CO09 1.24 31 N Large-group classes mix the talk of the professors with short activities to reinforce the topics explained, mainly by solving exercises.
+If

+SITE] required by the sanitary situation, the classes may be given exclusively online.
+Class Attendance (practical) [ON-SITE] Combination of methods BA05 CO01 CO09 INS01 INS05 PER02 0.52 13 N Small-group classes consist in practices where simulators are used to model and evaluate both - pipelined processors and memory hierarchies.
 If required by the sanitary situation, the practices may be given exclusively online.
-Study and Exam Preparation [OFF- SITE] Combination of methods BA05 CO09 INS01 3.68 92 N - Students must study the subjects addressed in both theory and practices, and also prepare the different exams.
-Practices questionnaires.
-If required

-Laboratory practice or sessions [ON-SITE] Assessment tests BA05 CO09 INS05 0.06 1.5 Y N by the sanitary situation, the practices questionnaires may be taken online.
+Study and Exam Preparation [OFF-SITE] Combination of methods BA05 CO09 INS01 3.68 92 N Students must study the subjects addressed in both theory and practices, and also prepare the different exams.
+Laboratory practice or sessions [ON-SITE] Assessment tests BA05 CO09 INS05 0.06 1.5 Υ Practices questionnaires.
+If required by the sanitary situation, the practices questionnaires may be taken online.
 Progress test [ON-SITE] Assessment tests BA05 CO09 0.06 1.5 Y Theory tests for each unit.
 If required N by the sanitary situation, the theory tests may be taken online.
 Final test [ON-SITE] Assessment tests BA05 CO09 INS05 0.12 3 Y Final exams of the course regarding theory tests, exercises and practices.
 If required by the sanitary situation, the exams may be taken online.
-Total: 150 Total credits of in-class work: 2.32 Total class time hours: 58 Total credits of out of class work: 3.68 Total hours of out of class work: 92
+Formative Assessment [ON-SITE] Problem solving and exercises BA05 CO09 INS05 0.32 6 8 150 Υ / N Total: Table land shows 1 Total credits of in-class work: 2.32 Total credits of out of class work: 3.68 Total class time hours: 58 Total hours of out of class work: 92 Total credits of out of class work: 3.88 Total nours of out of class work: 92